TV's "As the World Turns" is ending - so what?

 “Scientists can see our universe is artificial, but all their attempts to study why fail to be reproducible by other scientists.
 Humanity senses any attempt by science to directly reveal the objective Truth of God, through their collective but unconscious Common Sense, and they unconsciously shift reality a bit to make any such science irreproducible.”

 Then his face brightened.
-“Listen, Gordon!
-Science has come a long way since Plato’s day.
-Today’s string theory physics could be a scientific version of Plato’s Cave.
-It says our four-dimensional space-time universe is projected from a hidden multiverse of ten dimensions or more.
-We see only a 3D space-time projection, just as Plato said.”
+"Listen, Gordon!
+Science has come a long way since Platos day.
+Todays string theory physics could be a scientific version of Platos Cave.
+It says our four-dimensional space-time universe is projected from a hidden universe of ten dimensions or more.
+We see only a 3D space-time projection, just as Plato said."

 “I recently read an article about your enlightenment guru, Alan Watts.
 It said he died an alcoholic.”